Danny Did Ambassadors Program

-Danny Did Ambassadors are extraordinary volunteers who choose to serve the Danny Did Foundation at elevated levels of engagement and responsibility.
-Each Ambassador shares their personal story to further our mission to prevent deaths caused by seizures.
-With the support and backing of Danny Did, ambassadors work proactively as representatives of the foundation to help Danny Did integrate into networks and communities across the United States.
+Danny Did Family Ambassadors are extraordinary volunteers who share their personal story to support others in the epilepsy community.
+Each Ambassador is dedicated to advancing epilepsy awareness and furthering the DDF mission to prevent deaths caused by seizures.
+With the backing of Danny Did, ambassadors work proactively as representatives of the foundation to help Danny Did integrate into networks and communities across the United States.
 The main goals of each Ambassador are:

-- initiating contact with medical professionals, schools, corporations and advocacy organizations who are interested collaboration.
+⦁ initiating contact with medical professionals, schools, businesses and advocacy organizations who are interested in collaboration;

-For information on this program, email Tom Stanton at tfstanton@dannydid.org.
-Click here to meet our Kids’ Ambassador, Danny’s sister Mary Grace!
+For information on this program, email us at info@dannydid.org.

 With gratitude we introduce our Danny Did Ambassadors: